codefocus/nestedset/README.md

 - `left`, `group`, `depth`
 - `parent_id`

-If you're not using `depth` and `group`, these indexes will suffice:
+If you are not using `depth` and `group`, these indexes will suffice:

 - `left`, `right`
 - `parent_id`